A short guide to exchange studies

 Applying through the department’s own agreements

 You need to be a programme student at the Department.
 You should be studying full-time at Uppsala University at the time of the application.
-Please note that the best time for you to go on exchange is your third semester so you should usually apply during your second or third semester in the programme.
+Please note that the best time for you to go on exchange is your third or forth semester so you should usually apply during your second or third semester in the programme.

 Programme students will receive details about the information meeting, as well as information when the application is open.
 You should then submit the completed application form together with required documents before the deadline.